jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the test still passes

-* I can now change the range of random numbers I use in the test in one place instead of two, for example
+* I can now change the range of random numbers I use in the test in one place instead of two

   .. code-block:: python

       def random_number():
-        return random.randint(-10**9, 10**9)
+        return random.randint(-10, 10)

-  If I want to use a range of numbers from minus 1 billion to 1 billion

 * I remove ``test addition`` from the TODO list